Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Experiments

 Table~\ref{tab:dataset_setting} presents a detailed description of experimental datasets and settings.
-Using all available conditions, we synthesized 300 clips per category for the ACDC dataset and 500 clips per class for others.
+Using all available conditions, we synthesized 300 clips per category for ACDC, 500 clips per class for TUSC and Carotid, 1,500 clips per category for MosMedData, and 2,000 clips per class for MRNet.
 All frames/slices were resized to 256$\times$256.
 By default, we set \textit{m}=8 for the MFA mechanism.
-For the sequence generator, the pretraining LDM was built upon Stable Diffusion~\cite{rombach2022high} and initialized with the public weights\footnote{\url{https://huggingface.co/CompVis/stable-diffusion-v1-4}}.
+For the sequence generator, the pretraining LDM was built upon Stable Diffusion~\citep{rombach2022high} and initialized with the public weights\footnote{\url{https://huggingface.co/CompVis/stable-diffusion-v1-4}}.
 During sequence LDM finetuning, we updated the parameters of SAM, SA layers, and motion encoder.
 We further refined the text- and image prior-sequence alignment by keeping the query projection matrices in cross-attention layers trainable.
-During generator training, we employed the multimodal conditions joint training strategy~\cite{huang2023composer}.
+During generator training, we employed the multimodal conditions joint training strategy~\citep{huang2023composer}.
 This allows users to flexibly select any single condition or combination during sampling, without finetuning the model for each specific combination.
-Motivated by~\cite{yang2024freemask}, we adopted three paradigms to explore the impacts of the synthetic samples for downstream classifiers. \textbf{Baseline}: merely trained with real clips. \textbf{Real-finetune}: initially pretrained with synthetic clips and then finetuned with real ones. \textbf{Joint-train}: real clips were first over-sampled to match the number of synthetic clips, the classifier was then trained on the real-synthetic mixed set.
-All classification experiments were conducted on MMAction2~\cite{2020mmaction2} except for FTC~\cite{ahmadi2023transformer} and CSG-3DCT~\cite{zhou2023inflated}.
+All datasets were employed to benchmark the proposed \textit{\M} against a wide range of augmentation methods and to comprehensively examine its effectiveness across multiple classifiers.
+Motivated by~\citep{yang2024freemask}, we adopted three paradigms to explore the impacts of the synthetic samples for downstream classifiers. \textbf{Baseline}: merely trained with real clips. \textbf{Real-finetune}: initially pretrained with synthetic clips and then finetuned with real ones. \textbf{Joint-train}: real clips were first over-sampled to match the number of synthetic clips, the classifier was then trained on the real-synthetic mixed set.
+For classification experiments on the MosMedData and MRNet datasets, we set the batch size to 16 and the initial learning rate to 2e-4.
+All diagnostic experiments were conducted on MMAction2~\citep{2020mmaction2} except for FTC~\citep{ahmadi2023transformer} and CSG-3DCT~\citep{zhou2023inflated}.